sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 * 60 times faster on interop microbenchmarks
 * And up to 3 times faster on DBMonster (see benchmark [without stringref](https://zal.im/wasm/dbmonster/) versus[ with stringref](https://zal.im/wasm/dbmonster-stringref/)) which works a lot with the DOM

+## Kotlin/Wasm usages

+Let’s move out and look at what is already possible to do with Kotlin/Wasm and the exciting related opportunities.

+### Compose Multiplatform

 ![](/images/wasmio23/slide23.png)

-Let’s move out and look at what is already possible to do with Kotlin/Wasm and the exciting related opportunities.
 It is Jetpack Compose, a declarative UI toolkit in Kotlin, developed by Google for Android

 ![](/images/wasmio23/slide24.png)